North Korea working on advanced version of missile that could reach US, source says

 The improvements that North Korea is making that indicate the threat is more urgent include: improved solid rocket fuel with more stability that burns hotter and more evenly to help the missile achieve greater distances; improved rocket motors and engine components, and improved targeting and guidance systems.

-North Korea also appears to have made critical progress in developing warheads that will be capable of re-entering the earth's atmosphere and reaching a target at intercontinental ranges.
+North Korea also appears to have made critical progress in developing warheads that will be capable of re-entering the Earth's atmosphere and reaching a target at intercontinental ranges.
 At least two recent ballistic missile tests demonstrated a dummy warhead successfully re-entering the atmosphere at least in a limited fashion, by not shattering.

 This means the dummy test warhead separated successfully from the body of the missile and largely survived the massive heat and friction stress of re-entering the atmosphere after being fired into high altitudes.

 North Korea is also assumed by US intelligence to have a functioning warhead they have never tested.
 Any such test could be perceived as a threat.